 Our naturally brilliant green living room ideas are here to inspire your living room colour scheme and decorating journey.

 1. Reflect nature with an earthy green

 Use an earthy toned green to invite in an element of the greenery from the garden beyond.

 'The olive-coloured Sap Green is perfect for those who want to embrace a stronger colour with a mid-century modern feel,' says Joa Studholme at Farrow & Ball.
 'But still stay in touch with nature and benefit from the protective and grounding attributes of using green in the home.'

 An organic shade of green is ideal when used in small living rooms as it creates a 'richer, more vital atmosphere.'

-In a bright space, painting the walls in a flat matt forest green colour will dial down the glare.
+In a bright space, a smart living room paint idea is to coat the walls in a flat matte forest green colour, as this will dial down the glare.
 It also promotes a mellower mood that's perfect for a room you just want to relax in at the end of a long day.

 Yellow is the perfect accent colour here – just occasional hits prevent deep greens feeling too dark and gloomy.